yuchdev/CppBooks/README.md

 ## Software Design and Design Patterns in C++

-C++ came a long way from the GoF book, released in 1994.
+Software design and architecture in C++ came a long way from the GoF book, released in 1994.
 Since then, some design patterns became just language features, some are changed beyond recognition - that's why it's vital to consider new language features, thinking of implementing a particular software design solution.

 * [Design Patterns in Modern C++](https://www.amazon.com/dp/1484236025) (Dmitri Nesteruk, 2018)
 * [Software Architecture with C++](https://www.packtpub.com/product/software-architecture-with-c/9781838554590) (Adrian Ostrowski , Piotr Gaczkowski, 2021)